-4.1.4.2 Fire extinguishers containing water-based agents that have a conductivity higher than 1.00 μ S/cm at 25°C (77°F) shall be considered a conductor of electricity and therefore shall not be rated Class C.

-4.1.4.3 Paragraphs 4.1.4.1 and 4.1.4.2 shall apply only to waterbased extinguishers manufactured after August 15, 2002.

-4.2 Identification of Contents.
-A fire extinguisher shall have a label, tag, or stencil attached to it providing the following information:

-- (1) The content's product name as it appears on the manufacturer's Material Safety Data Sheet (MSDS) - (2) Listing of the hazardous material identification in accordance with Hazardous Materials Identification System (HMIS), Implementational Manual [in Canada, Workplace Hazardous Materials Identification System (WHMIS) Reference Manual] developed by the National Paint and Coatings Association - (3) List of any hazardous materials that are in excess of 1.0 percent of the contents - (4) List of each chemical in excess of 5.0 percent of the contents - (5) Information as to what is hazardous about the agent in accordance with the MSDS - (6) Manufacturer's or service agency's name, mailing address, and phone number
+- 4.1.4.2 Fire extinguishers containing water-based agents that have a conductivity higher than 1.00 μ S/cm at 25°C (77°F) shall be considered a conductor of electricity and therefore shall not be rated Class C. - 4.1.4.3 Paragraphs 4.1.4.1 and 4.1.4.2 shall apply only to water-based extinguishers manufactured after August 15, 2002. - △ 4.2 Identification of Contents.
+A fire extinguisher shall have a label, tag, or stencil attached to it providing the following information: - The content's product name as it appears on the manufacturer's Material Safety Data Sheet (MSDS) - (2) Listing of the hazardous material identification in accordance with Hazardous Materials Identification System (HMIS), Implementational Manual [in Canada, Globally Harmonized System of Classification and Labeling of Chemicals (GHS)] - (3) List of any hazardous materials that are in excess of 1.0 percent of the contents - (4) List of each chemical in excess of 5.0 percent of the contents - (5) Information as to what is hazardous about the agent in accordance with the MSDS - (6) Manufacturer's or service agency's name, mailing address, and phone number